 Costa Verde Spain Travel Guide

-The Costa Verde is served by several regional airports, with major international connections mainly through Bilbao (BIO).
+The Costa Verde is served by several regional airports, with large international connections mainly through Bilbao (BIO).

 Major Airlines: Iberia, Vueling, Ryanair, easyJet, Lufthansa, France's National airline, KLM.
-Routes: Direct flights from major European cities are common.
+Routes: Direct flights from large Cities in europe are common.

 Features restaurants, cafes, shops (duty-free), car rental agencies, ATMs, and Wi-Fi.
 Bus (Bizkaibus A3247) to city center costs ~€3.
 Taxi ~€25-35.

 Similar facilities but on smaller scale.
-Regular bus service to city center costs ~€3.
+Regular bus service for city center costs ~€3.
 Taxi ~€20-25.

 Offers cafes, some shops, car rental, ATMs, and Wi-Fi.
 ALSA bus to Oviedo/Gijón ~€9.
 Taxi ~€50-60.